Getting to the stadium

 ❗ Please note:

-Puskás Arena will not provide parking for private vehicles during the event.
+There will be no parking for private vehicles on matchdays.
 Extensive road closures will be implemented around the stadium on matchdays.
-Instead, plan to park your car close to transport hubs further out and use public transport to get to the stadium.
-The same applies to taxi travel: road closures and travel disruptions are likely to affect your journey and drop-off zones can be quite far away from the venue, so we do not recommend it.
+Instead, park your car next to the transport hubs and use public transport or walk to the stadium.
+The same applies to travelling by taxi: road closures and travel disruptions are likely to affect your journey and drop-off zones can be quite far away from the venue.

 Fans who applied for accessibility tickets were able to indicate whether they needed a parking permit during the application process.
 Parking permits will be allocated closer to the tournament, and our ticketing team will send you an email as soon as this is complete.
 Keep in mind there are a limited number of parking permits available; even if you requested one, we cannot guarantee all applications will be successful.